brianalf-hub/Projects-Highlights/README.md

 ## Environmental factors affecting annual and perennial invasive plants in the American Southwest

+### Importance of study.
+Recent calculations the cost of impact and management of invasive species in the United States is approximately $120 billion annually (Pimentel, Zuniga, and Morrison 2005).
+It is therefore critical to indentify the natural and anthropogenic environmental factors that affect their diversity and distribution.
+Here, I identified the most highly ranked variables and regression models to determine which is the strongest factor for annual and perennial invasive species abundance and distribution.
+Then, I created a spatial model in R to be able to identify hotspots of invasive plant diversity in the southwest.

 1. [Overview of spatial modeling project - SWEMP](https://github.com/brianalf-hub/swemp/blob/master/README.md)
 2. [General method INLA Bayesian approximation and GIS modeling approach in R](https://github.com/brianalf-hub/swemp/blob/master/codes)